open-voice-interoperability/website/site/content/sponsoring_member/_index.md

       gain market access, and create competitive differentiation faster than those that don’t.
 From a market-share point of view, the question is whether you or your competitors will guide the future of the technology.
-  - author: >-
-      Kees Jacobs | Vice-President for Global Consumer Products & Retail, Capgemini Consulting
-    quote: >-
-      Research indicates that three years from now, consumers will prefer using voice to other mediums for all interactions in the consumer products and retail sector, whether it is in store, in their cars or in their homes.
-      But it is also clear that organizations should focus on gaining consumer trust.
-The Open Voice Network is the right initiative to help companies doing the right things, serving consumers in the right way.
 full_image: /img/ovn-open-voice-network-blog-ai-voice-assistance_optimized.jpg
 intro:
   blurbs: